QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

-Copyright 2022 Nasser Darwish Miranda

-@author: Nasser Darwish, IST Austria

-This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version (TO BE DISCUSSED AT WG1 MEETING)

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 This program allows automatic power measurements for:
 - Nikon Eclipse Ti2 CSU-W1 Spinning Disk (NIS Elements Ver.
 5.x) + Omicron LightHUB Ultra + Thorlabs PM100USB (Optical Power Monitor Ver.
 3.1)